‘The Batman’: Joe Manganiello’s Deathstroke Will Have You Rooting For Villain

 Fans of the iconic superhero were heartbroken when Ben Affleck announced in January that he will no longer be directing the film.
 But they can at least take comfort from the fact that he is still fully committed to portraying the Dark Knight despite quitting the directorial gig.

-While fans are feeling nervous for The Batman on account of the seemingly-contentious negotiations, they can take heart from the enthusiasm Magic Mike actor Joe Manganiello has showed in talking about his portrayal of Deathstroke, as reported by IGN.
+While fans are feeling nervous for The Batman on account of the seemingly contentious negotiations, they can take heart from the enthusiasm Magic Mike actor Joe Manganiello has shown in talking about his portrayal of Deathstroke, as reported by IGN.

 Manganiello told The RI Magazine that his unique spin on Deathstroke could make the character “a great villain,” so much so that he even thinks fans might root for the master swordsman when he goes up against Affleck’s Batman in the film.